 Suzanne Nevada, SilverAurora Kennels, Wasilla, Alaska, with her Australian Cattle Dog, Teddy

 BAER testing is the standard method used to check for hearing defects in dogs.
 Many breeds of dogs are susceptible to genetic causes of deafness; BAER testing is used to exclude deaf dogs from the breeding pool.
-Canine BAER testing is generally performed at about 6-8 weeks of age, and is always recommended for susceptible breeds before first sale or breeding.
+Canine BAER testing is generally performed on young puppies, and is always recommended for susceptible breeds before first sale or breeding.

-Until recently there were very few locations available for BAER testing, typically just the few universities with veterinary schools such as the University of California, Davis and University of Colorado.
+Until recently there were very few locations available for BAER testing, typically just the few universities with veterinary schools such as the University of California, Davis, University of Colorado, and LSU among others.
 This made it inconvenient, as well as expensive, for breeders of susceptible breeds to have puppies tested.

-A few years ago, the only equipment available for canine BAER testing was that developed for human use.
+Before the BAERCOM, the only equipment available for canine BAER testing was that developed for human use.
 Human-approved equipment meets very high standards and includes capabilities not required for screening puppies for deafness.
-Human-approved equipment costs $10,000 or more, which is prohibitive for the general veterinary practitioner.
+And Human-approved equipment costs many thousands of dollars, which is prohibitive for the general veterinary practitioner.

-UFI has developed a low cost device, the BAERCOM™, that is aimed at inexpensive puppy screening.
-The BAERCOM includes only the minimum functionality required to test for hearing ability and eliminates functions that are unnecessary for this purpose.
-It does not have the extensive capabilities of the more expensive audiological testing machines, nor are we portraying the BAERCOM as a direct replacement for these devices or for the centers that operate them.
-The BAERCOM is a portable system at a reasonable cost.
+UFI has developed a low cost device, the BAERCOM™, that is aimed at inexpensive, portable puppy screening.
+The BAERCOM includes only the minimum functionality required to test for hearing ability and does not include the more analytic functions and capabilites of the more expensive audiological testing machines.

 The BAERCOM instrument